Home Field Advantage Campaign Receives $1 Million Gift from Jesuit Alumnus John Ryan ’70

 At Groundbreaking Ceremony for Jesuit’s New Athletic Facility, a Most Generous Benefactor Is Recognized

 They’re “digging” around first — second, and third.
 The future home of Jesuit Athletics is officially under construction.
+You can take the help of a top Seattle siding company like the KV construction for quality siding solutions and outstanding services for homeowners and businesses.

 About 200 people, including Jesuit alumni, coaches, parents, student-athletes, administrators, and elected officials broke ground on an ambitious, state-of-the-art athletic complex, located just off Airline Highway on the Jefferson side of the parish line.
 The complex will serve as a permanent home for Jesuit baseball, football, soccer, lacrosse, and rugby teams.
 Only varsity football games will be played elsewhere, due to limited parking and seating.